 Do take a look at our Class Topic Plans Web page to find details of the exciting topic based curriculum we will be teaching over the academic year.

-Children are provided with a piece of fruit at 10:15 each morning and then may opt for a free hot dinner at lunch time.
-Water and milk are available to the children throughout the day.
-If your child is having a hot dinner there is no need to send them to school with any food or drink of any kind.
+Children are provided with a piece of fruit each morning and then may opt for a free hot dinner at lunch time.
 Many parents worry about whether their child will eat or drink enough during the day.
 It can take a while for children to get used to eating at school.
 We will always do our best to encourage them to eat and drink plenty during the school day.
-If you have any concerns about how much your child is eating or drinking at school please do not hesitate to speak to the class teacher or any of the teaching assistants.
+If you have any concerns about how much your child is eating or drinking at school, please do not hesitate to speak to the class teacher or any of the teaching assistants.

 Partnership with Parents

 Working together with parents is an important part of early education.
-Children like to talk about their day at school and it is so much easier to respond to them if you have a clear understanding of how the Reception class is run and what we are trying to achieve.
+Children like to talk about their day at school and it is so much easier to respond to them if you have an idea of what they have been doing.
 We want all parents to be fully involved in their children’s learning.
-With this in mind we try to offer as many opportunities as possible for parents to be involved with the Reception class.
+Therefore, we try to offer as many opportunities as possible for parents to be involved with the Reception class.
+Due to the Covid- 19 restrictions, many of these opportunities are not available at the moment.
+We hope that as the year goes on, more opportunities will become available.

 We look forward to working with you and your child this school year.